 The purpose of this document is to outline the full procedures before, during and after a treatment.
 If you require any further information, please contact me.
 I will update this page as my procedures change, keeping them in line with any recommendations made by the CNHC or Government.

 Client Preparation and Expectations

 - At the end of the treatment, where possible, please pay using contactless or an online payment transfer.
-I will accept cash only, although the exact amount only as I am not allowed to give change.
+I will accept cash only, although the exact amount only.

 - If you experience any symptoms within 7 days of the appointment, please contact me so that I can take any relevant and mandatory steps for the safety and wellbeing of my household and other clients.

 - I will not work if I am unwell or suffering with any cold/flu or covid related symptoms.